lee-dohm/tabs-to-spaces/README.md

 Tabs to Spaces uses the following configuration values:

 * `editor.tabLength` &mdash; sets the number of space characters a tab character is equivalent to
+* `tabs-to-spaces.on-save` &mdash; if set to either "tabify" or "untabify" it performs that operation on save

 ### Keybinding